Mueller doesn't plan to indict Trump because of DOJ rules, Giuliani says

 "This old opinion from 20 years ago does preclude, in general, the Justice Department from indicting a sitting president for constitutional reasons," Katyal said.
 "But an exception can be given."

-"I don't think they need an interview, particularly if the interview is only for the purpose of giving explanations again that the president has already given," he said.
+"I don't think they need an interview, particularly if the interview is only for the purpose of giving explanations again that the president has already given," he told NBC News.

 Giuliani said Mueller's office has not responded to questions that Trump's team has about a possible interview.
 He said those inquiries included issues like: "Why do they need an interview, what kind of questions, when are you going to resolve the investigation, show us the authority."